pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 Ana: Did you find the source of the problem?

 Bob: Yes.
-Do you want to hear what was the pr
+Do you want to hear what was the problem?

 ---